-The defaults for Status and Assignment are set on the mailbox level and can be changed by your Account Owner or an Administrator.
-See Customize Your Mailbox Settings: Default Settings for more.
+The defaults for Status and Assignment are set on the inbox level and can be changed by your Account Owner or an Administrator.
+See Customize Your Inbox Settings: Default Settings for more.

 Change the subject

 To change the conversation subject line, click on the existing subject text just above the oldest thread in the conversation.
 Type in your new subject, then hit return/enter or click out of the field to save your changes.

 Add an Internal Note

-- @ allows you to insert an @mention to reach out to other Help Scout users.
-Check out Use @mentions in Notes for more information on this useful collaboration tool.
+- Mention someone: allows you to insert an @mention to reach out to other Help Scout users.
+Check out Use @mentions in Notes for more information on this collaboration tool.

 There is no option to save a draft of a note.